Throughout the Commonwealth history curriculum, our aim is to inspire your historical imagination.

 As you begin to think critically and creatively about how we know what we know about the past, you’ll come to understand the breadth of sources that underpin today’s ideas and institutions.
 Different civilizations in different eras believe in different “self-evident” truths.
 In our studies of Western and non-Western societies (including China, Africa, and the Islamic world), we examine both the universal and the particular ways culture and religion have constantly affected politics and daily life.

-U.S. History, a required course for all students, focuses heavily on issues of inclusion/exclusion, the way racism shaped slavery and vice versa, and the role of the federal and state governments in strengthening white privilege, especially in the postwar period.
-Other foundational courses such as Medieval World History cover the Islamic World, China, Europe, and African kingdoms between 500 and 1500, and aim to decentralized Western culture.
+U.S. History, a required course for all students, focuses heavily on issues of inclusion/exclusion, the way racism shaped slavery and vice versa, and the role of the federal and state governments.
+Other foundational courses such as Medieval World History cover the Islamic World, China, Europe, and African kingdoms between 500 and 1500, and help introduce students to the breadth of the world's cultures.

-At Commonwealth, we are extraordinarily fortunate to have access to world-class museums, libraries, university lecture series, and possibilities for research internships that put us in close contact with peoples through time and from across the world.
+At Commonwealth, we are extraordinarily fortunate to have access to world-class museums, libraries, university lecture series, and possibilities for independent study that put us in close contact with peoples through time and from across the world.

 You and your classmates will emerge as fully independent historical writers, skilled at constructing rigorous and clear historical arguments.